Imanm02/CS-Architecture-Projects/README.md

 # Computer Structure Project

-### In this project, we had to program 12 assembly tasks on three machines in this project.
+### In this project, we had to program 12 assembly tasks on three machines.

 ### This repository contains solutions to these 12 assembly tasks, coded in three machines (8086, IBM 360, MIPS).